Site Recovery Manager FAQ

 Can Site Recovery Manager automatically initiate failover?

 Site Recovery Manager does not automatically initiate failover.
 Failover initiation must be done manually.
 A best practice is to strictly limit which users have permission to initiate failover.
-Site Recovery Manager does include an SDK that can be used to externally initiate failover if required.
+Site Recovery Manager does include a REST API that can be used to externally initiate failover if required.
+Please note that this is not recommended.

 If we have two sites with enough bandwidth between them, why do we need Site Recovery Manager rather than just using vSphere vMotion® between the sites?